jkingportfolio/CI_PP3_Taco_Trailer/README.md

 1. As a user, I want to be provided with clear instructions throughout the app.
 2. As a user, I want to be able to create an account.
-3. As a user, I want to be able to log into my account.
+3. As a user, I want to be able to login/out of my account.
 4. As a user, I want to be able to change my account password.
 5. As a user, I want to be able to chose between order pick up or delivery.
 6. As a user, I want to be able to change current order address if the stored one is incorrect.